 - If you’re using AD, we support authentication using Kerberos and authorization using groups.

-You can learn more by checking out the Kafka LDAP Authorizer documentation.
+You can learn more by checking out the Confluent LDAP Authorizer documentation.

 Finding broker security configuration mismatches in Confluent Platform 5.0